SuperThunder/STM32F411_Arduino_InfraredtoUSBKeyboard/readme.md

+### Resource Use
 Uses around 20k bytes flash, 3k bytes for global variables.
 So should also work with F401, F103, etc, maybe even F0.
+My F411 board pulls about 24mA constant running this sketch, this could probably be reduced a lot, perhaps even to single digit mA.
+With the serial adapter connected it goes up to ~34mA constant, add another 5mA if the feedback LED is enabled.